 Be aware to make the correct choice for your purpose, there is a special installer for NanoBSD or the installation over a Serial Console on an embedded device like an APU1D4 for example.

 There are tutorials on how to create a bootable USB stick on there too.
-We will not cover that here as you should be familiar with how to do so when you want to use pfSense in the first place 🙂
+We will not cover that here as you should be familiar with how to do so when you want to use pfSense in the first place.
+I recommend using Rufus.

-1.1 Running pfSense basic installation - You can either wait 10 Seconds for the installer to continue or hit 1 for Boot Multi User
+1.1 Install pfSense 2.3.3 - You can either wait 10 Seconds for the installer to continue or hit 1 for Boot Multi User

-1.3 Running pfSense basic installation - Of course we want the Quick/Easy Install - Select it and hit Enter
+1.3 Install pfSense 2.3.3 - Of course we want the Quick/Easy Install - Select it and hit Enter

-1.4 Running pfSense basic installation - Confirm that you are sure that you want to erase all contents on the hard drive
+1.4 Install pfSense 2.3.3 - Confirm that you are sure that you want to erase all contents on the hard drive

-1.5 Running pfSense basic installation - Choose Standard Kernel for a installation on a normal device with keyboard and VGA console - Choose Embedded kernel for a embedded device without a VGA console or Keyboard
+1.5 Install pfSense 2.3.3 - Choose Standard Kernel for a installation on a normal device with keyboard and VGA console - Choose Embedded kernel for a embedded device without a VGA console or Keyboard

-1.6 Running pfSense basic installation - After a short while the installation process is finished and pfSense wants to reboot, don't forget to remove your bootable device first and hit Reboot
+1.6 Install pfSense 2.3.3 - After a short while the installation process is finished and pfSense wants to reboot, don't forget to remove your bootable device first and hit Reboot

 This is also a difference between this version of the installer and earlier versions, in earlier versions you were still required to specify a LAN and a WAN interface, this is now assigned automatically, but can be changed at any time.